dapr/docs/daprdocs/content/en/developing-applications/building-blocks/workflow/howto-author-workflow.md

 ### Register the workflow activities

 Next, you'll define the workflow activities you'd like your workflow to perform.
 Activities are a class definition and can take inputs and outputs.
-Activities also participate in dependency injection, like a class constructor to access the logger for ASP.NET or binding to a Dapr client.
+Activities also participate in dependency injection, like binding to a Dapr client.

 {{< tabs ".NET" >}}